JoseSic/Lab0_PrograWeb/README.md

 ### `npm start`

 Runs the api in the development mode.\
-Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+Open [http://localhost:3001/api/photos](http://localhost:3001/api/photos) to view it in your browser.

-The page will reload when you make changes.\